Echoes from the dark: Galaxy catalog incompleteness in standard siren cosmology: Method

-In general, this quantity depends on cosmological parameters $\vlambda_{\rm c}$, but not on $H_0$ as $n_{\rm theo}$ scales as $H_0^3$ and $\d{V_{\rm c}}/\d{z}$ as $H_0^{-3}$.
+In general, this quantity depends on cosmological parameters, $\vlambda_{\rm c}$, but not on $H_0$, as $n_{\rm theo}$ scales as $H_0^3$ and $\d{V_{\rm c}}/\d{z}$ as $H_0^{-3}$.
 Finally, under the assumption that missing galaxies are homogeneously distributed with respect to the background, we can write

-This approach, known as \textit{homogeneous completion}, differs from \textit{multiplicative completion}, which assumes that missing galaxies trace the distribution of those present in the catalog \citep{Finke2021_DarkSirens}, and \textit{variance completion}, which incorporates galaxy correlation lengths \citep{Dalang2024a, Leyde2024, Leyde2025}.
+This approach, known as ``homogeneous completion,'' differs from ``multiplicative completion,'' which assumes that missing galaxies trace the distribution of those present in the catalog \citep{Finke2021_DarkSirens}, and ``variance completion,'' which incorporates galaxy correlation lengths \citep{Dalang2024a, Leyde2024, Leyde2025}.
 In this work, we adopt the homogeneous completion method, which is self-consistent with the incompleteness effects simulated in our analysis (see Sect.~\ref{subsec:galobs}).

-With all the necessary components in place, the galaxy term corrected for galaxy catalog incompleteness and host weighting becomes:
+With all the necessary components in place, the galaxy term corrected for galaxy catalog incompleteness and host weighting becomes